 In the normal course of business, the Company is party to certain financial instruments, which in accordance with accounting principles generally accepted in the United States, are not included in its Consolidated Statements of Condition.
 These transactions include commitments under standby letters of credit, unused portions of lines of credit, and commitments to fund new loans and are undertaken to accommodate the financing needs of the Company's customers.
 Loan commitments are agreements by the Company to lend monies at a future date.
 These loan and letter of credit commitments are subject to the same credit policies and reviews as the Company's loans.
-Because most of these loan commitments expire within one year from the date of issue, the total amount of these loan commitments as of December 31, 2023, are not necessarily indicative of future cash requirements.
-Further information on these commitments and contingent liabilities is provided in "Note 17 Commitments and Contingent Liabilities" in Notes to Consolidated Financial Statements in Part II, "Item 8.
+Because most of these loan commitments expire within one year from the date of issue, the total amount of these loan commitments and contingent liabilities is provided in "Note 16 - Commitments and Contingent Liabilities" in the Notes to Consolidated Financial Statements in Part II, "Item 8.
 Financial Statements and Supplementary Data" of this Report on Form 10-K.